Satsukiyama Zoo

-Satsukiyama Zoo (五月山動物園) is located at Satsukiyama Park, at the base of Mount Satsuki in Ikeda, Osaka, Japan, opened in April, 1957.
+Satsukiyama Zoo (五月山動物園) is located at Satsukiyama Park, at the base of Mount Satsuki in Ikeda, Osaka, Japan.
+The zoo opened in April, 1957.
 The zoo is the municipal zoo of Ikeda.

 The zoo is the second smallest zoo (3000 m2) in all zoos belonging to Japanese Association of Zoos and Aquariums (JAZA).

 Wombats

 In 1992, wombats were successfully bred at the zoo, which was the first time outside of Australia.

 Idol group

 Keeper Girls is a female idol music group created in August 2015.
 The group belongs to the zoo.